 John Maynard Keynes (1883-1946)

 Rediscovery of the Business Cycle by Paul A. Volcker 1978

-Reserve back in 1978 delivered a speech on this very topic.
+Paul Volcker former chairman of the Federal Reserve back in 1978 delivered a speech on this very topic.
 He explained the failure of the Age of New Economics: